georgeonalo/Run-Infra-as-Code-with-Jenkins/README.md

 ![18](https://user-images.githubusercontent.com/115881685/211041201-36850787-232e-4c49-a142-5d610bce068c.JPG)

-To comfirm the if CFT stack has been create go to cloudformation in the AWS console.
+To comfirm the if cft stack has been created go to cloudformation in the AWS console.

 ![19](https://user-images.githubusercontent.com/115881685/211040958-99208dfb-3a44-4fb9-9b39-d20d9486584b.JPG)